cavo789/blog/blog/2023/11/04/docker-joomla/index.md

 .rw-r--r--   325 christophe christophe 2023-11-04 09:32 docker-compose.yml
 ```

 Oh?
-Nothing... **Nothing has been downloaded in your folder.** We don't have Joomla on your computer.
+Nothing... **Nothing has been downloaded in your folder.** You don't have Joomla on your computer.
 How is this possible?

 We will discuss this later but yes, by default with Docker, everything happens in memory, nothing on the disk.
 If you can't wait, please read my "[Share data between your running Docker container and your computer](/blog/docker-volume)" article to better understand why and how.